 Advantages of an old tire balancer:

 These things are SIMPLE, with very few moving parts there isn’t much to wear down or break.
 The hand-spin gets plenty fast to get the job done.
-I have no complaints up to 120mph in the racecar, and the streetcars I’ve done have all been over 80 with no apparent balance issues).
-A machine that spins the tire automatically, adds roadforce, etc has way more parts to break.
+I have no complaints up to 120mph in the racecar, and the streetcars I’ve done have all been over 80 with no apparent balance issues.
+A machine that spins the tire automatically, uses roadforce measuring, etc has way more parts to break.

 Just like the tire machine, this simple balancer is also TINY.
 It tucks in under a workbench, completely out of the way.
 Modern self-spin machines have huge screens, motors, and safety guards that would have taken up half of my garage.

 When looking for an old setup, watch Craigslist, Facebook, and other online marketplaces… but have some patience.
 Deals on tire machines and Balancers come up occasionally, if you’re a rush to buy one you may not find anything affordable.
 I was “in the market” for a year or so before I found mine, I was lucky enough to find the balancer only a couple weeks after I got the tire machine.

 I didn’t get much history with my setup and was initially a bit concerned… but at this point it has worked flawlessly for years.
 Many have been used and abused in shops for decades.
 The good thing is these seem to take abuse well and can be repaired if need be.

 However: Beware of missing parts with old models.
 Some items are very specific and expensive, so if you find a smoking deal that’s incomplete know that something like the model-specific combination tool may end up costing you another $100.

 You also just do the easy button option of ordering a Mayflower combo from Amazon.